Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-nominate-axiasolar.md

 `CONTROLLER_ADDRESS`: An address you would like to bond to the stash account.
 Stash and Controller can be the same address but it is not recommended since it defeats the security of the two-account staking model.

-`NUMBER_OF_TOKENS`: The number of DOT you would like to stake to the network.
+`NUMBER_OF_TOKENS`: The number of SOLAR you would like to stake to the network.

-> **Note**: DOT has twelve decimal places and is always represented as an integer with zeroes at the end.
-So 1 DOT = 1,000,000,000,000 units.
+> **Note**: SOLAR has twelve decimal places and is always represented as an integer with zeroes at the end.
+So 1 SOLAR = 1,000,000,000,000 units.

 `REWARD_DESTINATION`: